Seattle's Child

 Driving time from Seattle: Three and a half hours

 Camp among windblown trees next to a broad sandy beach on the Pacific Ocean.
 If you can tear your family away from the surf and dunes, Kalaloch makes a good base to explore the Hoh and Queets rainforests and other attractions on the west side of Olympic National Park.
+This campground will be releasing campsites in a series of three staggered block releases by loop.
+These block releases will be six months in advance, two weeks in advance, and 4 days in advance, learn more here.

 Salt Creek Recreation Area

-3506 Camp Hayden Rd, Port Angeles
+Address: 3506 Camp Hayden Rd, Port Angeles, WA 98363

 Driving time from Seattle: Three and a half hours

 This Clallam County campground takes reservations for the current calendar year only, so the earliest you can sign up is Jan.
-1. It’s a good idea to make a plan to do that.
+1. Itā€™s a good idea to make a plan to do that.
 Come here on a low tide weekend for some of the best tide-pooling on earth.
-There’s also a World War ll-era gun battery to explore.
+Thereā€™s also a World War ll-era gun battery to explore.
 Plus, this seaside spot is a fine base for exploring the northern reaches of the Olympic Peninsula.
-Clallam county runs this area, and they do a fine job.

 Booked up?
-Try Clallam County’s other waterfront haven: Dungeness Recreation Area.
+Try Clallam Countyā€™s other waterfront haven: Dungeness Recreation Area.
 You could also check out Sequim Bay State Park.

 More on camping: